shwethanidd/volttron-pnnl-applications/GridServices/Control/ILCAgent/README.md

 comparison is conducted to determine qualitatively which criteria are more important and assign to each criterion a qualitative weight.

-for more detail about pair-wise criteria, please refer following documentation https://www.pnnl.gov/main/publications/external/technical_reports/PNNL-26034.pdf
+For more detail about pair-wise criteria, please refer section 2.0 of the following documentation: https://www.pnnl.gov/main/publications/external/technical_reports/PNNL-26034.pdf

 ```json